boostorg/redis/README.md

 # Aedis

 Aedis is a redis client designed with the following in mind

-* Simplicity and Minimalism
+* Seamless integration with async code
+* Based on Boost.Asio
+* Speed as a result of simplicity
 * No overhead abstractions
-* Optimal use of Boost.Asio
-* Async
+* Easy and intuitive as clients for other languages

 # Example

-Talking to a redis server is as simple as
+Sending a command to a redis server is as simple as

 ```cpp
 void send(std::string cmd)